 Score Descriptor Explanation 4 Exceptional The intern demonstrates exceptional understanding and/or skill expected of teaching professionals at the initial level of certification.
 The intern's performance contains multiple examples of extensions that reflect the daily application of research-based, best practices.
 Intern consistently and accurately assesses the impact of instruction on student learning and demonstrates multiple examples of adjusting practice accordingly.
 Knowledge conveyed and/or performance demonstrated regarding this standard places the intern at a level far beyond their peers.
 3 Proficient The intern demonstrates proficient understanding and/or skill expected of teaching professionals at the initial level of certification.
 Performance is coherent, often complete, consistent, and accurate.
 Intern demonstrates the ability to assess the impact of instruction on student learning and adjust practice accordingly.
 Evidence shows that the intern's learning often extends beyond course requirements and expectations.
 Knowledge conveyed and/or performance demonstrated regarding this standard is consistent with that of effective preservice teachers .
 2 Basic The intern demonstrates a basic level of understanding and/or skill expected of teaching professionals at the initial level of certification.
 The intern's performance provides basic evidence that the proficiency has been met.
 Performance sometimes hints at a higher level of practice but viewed as a whole the intern's performance is sometimes inconsistent or incomplete.
 Intern shows initial understanding of the impact of instruction on student learning and the need to adjust practice.
 Knowledge conveyed and/or performance demonstrated regarding this standard is consistent with preservice teachers' initial understanding and/or performance in this area.
 1 Unacceptable The intern does not demonstrate a minimal level of understanding and/or skill expected of teaching professionals at the initial level of certification.
 The intern's performance offers little or no evidence of achieving proficiency.
 Although there may be occasional points that vaguely suggest the intern has achieved the expected proficiency, viewed as a whole, the intern's performance provides little or no evidence of meeting the standard.
 Knowledge conveyed and/or performance demonstrated regarding this standard is unsatisfactory .
-Guideline es: and/or performance demonstrated regarding this standard is disatisfactory.
-Please eva aluate the intern tw vice during the internship, midway through the assignment, and then again during aching.
+Guidelin es: and/or performance demonstrated regarding this standard is disaustactory.
+Please evaluate the intern twice during the internship, midway through the assignment, and then again during the final week of full time teaching.
 Rate the intern on each competency included in the rubric.
 If you think el, but not quite at the next, average the two levels.
-For example, if the intern is not quite at the proficient level (3), then rate the intern at 2.5.
-The intern is expected to take action on suggestions that you make for improvement of his or her performance in any of these areas.
+For example, if the intern is t not quite at the proficient level (3), then rate the intern at 2.5.
+The intern is uggestions that you make for improvement of his or her performance in any of Al aggreeness the polarization of the polarization and of the polarization of the polariz these areas.
 These improvements may be reflected in your second evaluation.